ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

     // values contains then a bit mask with the state of each input
     // diag is a list of diagnostic values, one for each channel values, diag, err = c.AllInputs()

+    // check for channel diagnostics
+    if diag&uint32(biniopb.ChannelDiag_CurrentLimit) != 0 {
+      // channel is in current limit state
+    }
+    if diag&uint32(biniopb.ChannelDiag_NoSupplyVoltage) != 0 {
+      // channel's group has no supply voltage
+    }

 ```

 The diagnostic value(s) contain a bit mask with the following flags: